cubbles/base-authentication-service/README.md

-## UploadAuthenticationService
+## AuthenticationService

-This service is used to authenticate the upload of new webpackages
+This service is used to authenticate users.